Keto Hot Chocolate Recipe

 Looking for a Keto Hot Chocolate Recipe?
 How about one that’s homemade, easy to make from a mix, dairy free, Paleo, refined sugar free, chockfull of superfoods, and yet extra thick and creamy and delicious?
 Healthy hot chocolate to the rescue!

-Valentine’s Day is less than 2 weeks away and if you’re still looking for something sweet to give that special someone, I’ve got just the thing.
+Thanksgiving is exactly 2 weeks away and if you’re looking for something sweet yet healthy to sip on, I’ve got just the thing.

 Let me introduce to the most delicious hot chocolate recipe you’ll ever taste.